 Hadrian’s Wall is the ancient barrier that marks the border between England and Scotland.
+I take it as a metaphor for my spiritual journey.

 A little more about me, personally…